francis2/api/csharp/services-api/docs/OrdersApi.md

-Returns all entities of Fill type related to Order type
+Retrieves all entities of Fill type related to Order entity

 ### Example
 ```csharp